FjellOverflow/fjellheimen/docs/stacks/core.md

 For guidance on setting up and configuring the reverse proxy based on your existing network, refer to the [documentation](https://nginxproxymanager.com/guide/#quick-setup).

-## Portainer
+## Dockge

-*"Portainer is a lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments."*
+*"Dockge is a fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager."*

 SSH access to the server is restricted to devices with authorized keys, making server management tricky without ssh.
-Portainer fills the gap, by offering a web-UI for Docker container administration accessible in the browser.
+Dockge fills the gap, by offering a web-UI for Docker container administration accessible in the browser.

 ## docker-compose.yaml